Best AI Girlfriend Image & Video Quality in 2026 — Inside JustHoney's Visual Stack

 Can JustHoney generate NSFW images?

-JustHoney supports user-controlled boundaries within legal and safety limits.
+Yes.
+JustHoney supports user-controlled boundaries within legal and safety limits, rendered through our private NSFW model with the same per-companion identity adapter that powers SFW renders.
 Pace, tone, and explicitness are decided by the user, not by a corporate brand decision — within the constraints of our age compliance and safety policies.
 More on the philosophy in our NSFW AI girlfriend deep dive.

 Will video call quality stay this good as JustHoney scales?